Skip to main content

 Business & Licensing Records

-Entrepreneurs and business owners in Des Plaines can access robust economic development resources when starting, growing, or relocating a company.
+Entrepreneurs and business owners in Des Plaines can access economic development resources when starting, growing, or relocating a company.
 The Des Plaines Chamber of Commerce offers guidance on business licenses, zoning regulations, and permit requirements.
-The city's Community and Economic Development Department maintains a comprehensive database covering tax incentives, funding opportunities, and workforce development programs.
+The city's Community and Economic Development Department maintains a database covering tax incentives, funding opportunities, and workforce development programs.

 Whether launching a new venture or expanding an existing operation, local support services and the business-friendly climate make this community an attractive location for commercial success.
-These resources help navigate the regulatory landscape while connecting businesses to essential financial and operational tools.
+These resources help navigate the regulatory environment while connecting businesses to essential financial and operational tools.

 Economy & Demographics